Ne4ec/Ne4ecPass/README.md

-  -h, --help            show this help message and exit -a, --all             show all Stored name and password pairs -c, --create          create a new entry with specified name -g, --get-a-password  show password by the specified name
+  -h, --help            show this help message and exit -a, --all             show all Stored name and password pairs -c, --create          create a new entry with specified name -cp, --count-password
+                        Display the number of passwords stored in the backend -g, --get-a-password  show password by the specified name
 ```
 **Warning**: This project is designed for learning purposes only.
 It is not intended for professional use and is suitable for school or study projects. <br>